Design Lead: Research, end to end design execution (concepting, prototyping, detailed design), usability evaluation, and design systems

 Instead of asking admins to finetune every option, we now only ask admins enough questions to get them started.
 We relied on the integration with our payroll partner to pull in data that had already been entered during our partner's onboarding.

-Were the terms and concepts easy to understand?
+Were terms and concepts easy to understand?

 Where might admins get stuck in the flow?